anonrs/rs-docs/varbit.rst

 ~~~~~~~~~~~~

 The configuration mapping system known as 'varbit' is responsible for handling object state, among other things.
 One of the main systems utilizing
 the varbit configuration system is farming.
-Objects which have alternate state have an array of item IDs which they can be mapped to.
+Objects which have alternate state have an array of object IDs which they can be mapped to.
 For example,
 if I want the initial farming object to then advance to it's next state, I move the state pointer from -1 to 0 (-1 is identity state, 0 maps to that offset
 in the objects alternate state array).
 If I want to then advance the state of the object I simply increment that number again, and the object state will change to the
 next value in the array.